chewblacka/nixos/.github/README.md

-# Disko Inforno - Burn baby burn!
-A Nixos Impermanence Desktop config
+# Disko Inferno - Burn baby burn!
+## A Nixos Impermanence Desktop config
 Configuration files for NixOS with an ephemeral root, erased every boot.

 ## What this repo gives you: